DeependraD/dblog/content/post/literate-programming-with-markdown-and-latex-part-1.md

 ```
 ## Tip 5

-For the tip mentioned in Tip 2, there is now a recommended way of loading \LaTeX packages: Setting yet another setup options' argument:
+For the tip mentioned in Tip 2, there is now a recommended way of loading $\LaTeX$ packages: Setting yet another setup options' argument:

 ```
 options(kableExtra.latex.load_packages = TRUE) # this is the default